 A simple warm up drill that is great for group sessions and reveals how little we know about jobs.

-Use when you needed an energizing way to start a workshop with a shift from linear thinking in order to surface potential career interest.
+Use when you need an energizing way to start a workshop with a shift from linear thinking.

 Hand out post-its and sharpies and print a 100Buses poster (linked below) or use empty wall space.

 Gather your participants around the poster and introduce the drill prompt:

 "You are given a bus, of any kind or size, and a sizable budget, what are the many things you might do with it?
 You can modify the bus in any way you wish, limited only by imagination."